motya-proxy/motya/user-manual/src/config/kdl.md

 ##### Leaky Buckets

-Rate limiting in River uses a [Leaky Bucket] model for determining whether a request can be served immediately, or if it should be rejected.
+Rate limiting in Motya uses a [Leaky Bucket] model for determining whether a request can be served immediately, or if it should be rejected.
 For a given rule, a "bucket" of "tokens" is created, where one "token" is required for each request.